Maarten-Vandaele/YoutubeGet1080p/README.md

 -------------

 EDIT: I crafted a simple GUI (in dutch for the moment) so I can share it with colleagues and friends.
 You do not need to install python and the required libraries to work with this exe file.
-It is for windows only

 ![](./assets/Youtube_Gui.PNG)

 !YOU MUST HAVE ffmpeg.exe IN THE SAME FOLDER AS THE GUI EXECUTABLE FILE!
+(but you can shortcut to the gui executable from somewhere else.)

 -------------